Sparrow0hawk/YO_Floodrisk/README.md

 ## Final work write up

-After an excellent two days we managed to produce an output based on the csv data provided by the Environment agency.
+After an excellent two days we managed to produce a mapped output based on the csv data provided by the Environment agency, with proof of concept for how the users of the mapping could share information from the map using social media or directly contribute new information back to the Environment Agency.

+There were several streams within the team working in parallel on spreadsheet data, python scripting, and R work.
 This repo holds all work done during the project.

 ## Data manipulation